Category Archives: AuthorBlog

 … and time

-The year: 1968.
-They were turbulent times, with huge advances in science and music that remains with us today, but was also marked by what seemed like a never-ending war and, in the U.S, the assassinations of both Martin Luther King and Bobby Kennedy.
+1968.
+A turbulent year turbulent times, in an age that saw huge advances in science and music that remain with us today.
+The era was also marked by what seemed like a never-ending war and, in the U.S, 1968 saw the assassinations of both Martin Luther King and Bobby Kennedy.
 Brian Williams charts a tempestuous year in, inevitably, Those Were the Days.

 The History Press